 Regressions are estimated for each horizon separately using OLS and standard errors are clustered at the 4-digit industry level.
 As we estimate a separate regression for each horizon, including industry and region fixed effects is akin to including industry-year and region-year fixed effects in a panel regression.
 These fixed effects thus absorb all demand and productivity shocks at the industry and regional level that can affect a firm's investment decisions throughout the crisis and its aftermath.
+We focus on a sample of surviving SMEs to ensure that changes in cash-investment sensitivities across different horizons are not driven by firm entry or exit.

-The main coefficients of interest in Equation 1 are the β_j coefficients.
-Our estimates for β_j measure the sensitivity of firms' investment decisions over horizon j to their cash holdings before the onset of the crisis.
-A positive estimate for β_j implies that fixed assets of firms with larger initial cash holdings relative to their rivals grow more over horizon j.
-Because of the dynamic nature of the coefficients, we will present the regression results as graphs and plot our estimates of β_j over horizons j = 1, ...
+The main coefficients of interest in Equation 1 are the $\beta_j$ coefficients.
+Our estimates for $\beta_j$ measure the sensitivity of firms' investment decisions over horizon j to their cash holdings before the onset of the crisis.
+A positive estimate for $\beta_j$ implies that fixed assets of firms with larger initial cash holdings relative to their rivals grow more over horizon j.
+Because of the dynamic nature of the coefficients, we will present the regression results as graphs and plot our estimates of $\beta_j$ over horizons j = 1, ...
 7.